kastldratza/zoomrec/README.md

 ---

 ## Usage

-- Container saves recordings inside container at **/home/zoomrec/recordings**
+- Container saves recordings at **/home/zoomrec/recordings**
-- The current directory is used to mount recordings-Folder, but can be changed if needed
+- The current directory is used to mount **recordings**-Folder, but can be changed if needed
-  - Please check use of paths on different operating systems
+  - Please check use of paths on different operating systems!
-  - Please check permissions for used directory
+  - Please check permissions for used directory!
 - Container stops when Python script is terminated
 - Zoomrec uses a CSV file with entries of Zoom meetings to record them
   - The csv can be passed as seen below (mount as volume or add to docker image)
+- To "say" something after joining a meeting:
+  - ***paplay*** (*pulseaudio-utils*) is used to play a sound to a specified microphone output, which is mapped to a microphone input at startup.
+  - ***paplay*** is triggered and plays a random file from **/home/zoomrec/audio**
+  - Nothing will be played if directory:
+    - does not contain **.wav** files
+    - is not mounted properly

 ### CSV structure
-CSV must be fromatted as in example/meetings.csv
+CSV must be formatted as in example/meetings.csv
   - Delimiter must be a semicolon "**;**"
   - Only meetings with flag "**record = true**" are joined and recorded
   - "**description**" is used for filename when recording